 Proven Coping Skills For Depression

-If you’re reading this page, you are probably interested in no-nonsense coping skills that will empower you to combat your depression and lift your mood.
+If you’re reading this page, you are probably interested in no-nonsense coping skills that will empower you to overcome your depression and lift your mood.
 The majority of the tools discussed here are evidence-based, and/or are based on the direct experience that I have in helping many people cope with and overcome depression.

 Are Your Coping Skills Impaired By Life Circumstances?